pranav25bai11457/BANK-ACCOUNT-AND-LOAN-APPROVAL-SYSTEM/README.md

 Select 5 to load demo sample data instantly for testing.
 Select 1 to register a customer or view profiles.
 Select 2 to perform deposits, withdrawals, or transfers.
-Select 3 to evaluate a Personal or Home Loan and view the monthly amortization table.
+Select 3 to evaluate a Personal or Home Loan and view the monthly amortizatio
-Select 4 to export statements to a .txt file in the project folder.
-Select 6 to execute the built-in system unit test suite.